-There's lots of good oil brands out there - my favorites include Castrol, Pennzoil, and Valvoline.
-Truth is, the brand really doesn't matter much, as long as it meets the standards specified by the manufacturer (which all name brand oils do).
+There's plenty of excellent oil brands out there - my personal favorites include Castrol, Pennzoil, and Valvoline.
+Truth is, the brand really doesn't matter much, as long as it meets the standards specified by the manufacturer (which all name-brand oils do).

 Valvoline MaxLife Oil

 Valvoline claims they were the first company to market a high mileage motor oil.
 Their high mileage MaxLife is designed to remove sludge and deposits from your engine.
 It also contains anti-oxidants that help prevent oil breakdown, which in turn prevents sludge and deposit formation.